In This Article

-Cavity and broken teeth are one of the world’s most common dental problems.
+Cavity and broken teeth are some of the world’s most common dental problems.
 Though anyone can have a dental cavity and broken bone, they occur mostly in older adults, teenagers, and children.
 But anyone who has teeth can get cavities, including infants.

 Untreated cavity gets larger, affects deeper parts of the teeth, and can cause tooth loss, dental infection, and severe toothache.
 Observing good oral hygiene practices, such as brushing and flossing twice daily, and visiting the dentist regularly for dental cleaning can help prevent tooth decay in Houston.

 Signs and Symptoms of Cavity Broken Tooth

 Cavity broken tooth has varying signs and symptoms, which largely depend on the location and extent of the cavity broken tooth.
 For instance, at the initial stage, the dental cavity may not give any noticeable signs or symptoms at all.
 But as the cavity gets larger, prominent signs and symptoms may include:

 - Severe pain when you bite down on food or eat sweet, hot, or cold food